The Masked Singer 2023: previews (masks, performances, guests)

 - Hippopotamus – DELETED (Bad)

-The mask of the Heart will also return, i.e. “The Masked Singer for one night”, which after having hidden Stefania and Amanda Sandrelli in the first episode, Albano and Jasmine Carrisi in the second, the Rich and the Poor in the third, and Gigi D’Alessio in the fourth will you see tonight?
-Maximum confidentiality, we will only find out during the episode…
+The mask of the Heart will also return, i.e. “The Masked Singer for one night”, which after having hidden Stefania and Amanda Sandrelli in the first episode, Albano and Jasmine Carrisi in the second, the Rich and the Poor in the third, Gigi D’Alessio in the fourth and Lino and Rosanna Banfi in the fifth, will you see tonight?
+Maximum confidentiality, we will only find out during the final episode of the Milly Carlucci show…

 Finally, the “Golden Mask” mechanism will be used again which will allow some of the investigators in the jury to try to immediately unmask the mask they believe they have guessed.
 If the identified name is the correct one, the mask will be forced to reveal its identity.
 During the evening, therefore, there could be more unmasking that would be added to the usual one scheduled at the end of the episode after the final play-off.